Intervention Orders in Victoria

 Intervention orders in Victoria are made by the Court to protect people from abusive, violent, or threatening behaviour.
-In Victoria there are two types of intervention orders that can be made.
-The first is family violence intervention orders which protect people from a family member, or someone they have been in a relationship with.
+In Victoria, there are two types of intervention orders that can be made.
+The first is family violence intervention orders which protect people from a family member or someone they have been in a relationship with.
 The second is personal safety intervention orders which protect people from non-family members, and current or ex-spouses.
 Both types of intervention orders in Victoria are made by the Magistrates Court of Victoria.
-An intervention order is considered a civil matter between the parties, and designed to ensure the safety of a person.
-If the order is breached then it becomes a criminal matter, and the penalties can include imprisonment for up to 2 years, and a criminal record.
+An intervention order is considered a civil matter between the parties and is designed to ensure the safety of a person.
+If the order is breached then it becomes a criminal matter, and the penalties can include imprisonment for up to 2 years and a criminal record.

 Family Violence Intervention Orders